optionallychained/Aura/README.md

 Built on the Entity-Component-System architecture and operating on the concept of distinct game States, Aura aims to enable a compartmentalised approach to game creation, supporting developments of varying complexity.

-See [Aura-Template](https://github.com/jonnopon/Aura-Template) for getting up and running with Aura fast.

 Goals:
 - Zero (or close to) dependencies
 - Simplistic and easy-to-approach API and project structure